-requirements, WBAN uses tiny sensors which are attached in/out/around human body.
+Recently, various kinds of medical IT equipments and technologies have been developed because many countries are interested in healthcare due to aging society.
+WBAN which was standardized by IEEE 802.15 Task Group 6(TG6) [1] in 2012 is one of those technologies.
+It continuously checks and communicates body conditions.
+In order to make above environment, WBAN uses tiny sensors which are attached in/out/around human body.
 Tiny sensors can occupy ISM(2.4GHz) or MICS(402-405MHz) bands.
 When sensors are implanted in human body, MICS band that is not harmful to body is used instead of ISM band.
-Usually, battery capacity of sensors is limited because sensors cannot be freely charged when they are moved with human body.
+Usually, battery capacity of sensor is limited because sensor cannot be freely charged when they are moved with human body.
 Thus, energy efficiency and energy harvesting are important issues in WBAN [2].
 In addition, WBAN requires low data latency and high reliability [2], since it can result in poor recognition and prevention when an emergency situation occurs.
-To overcome these issues, various kinds of MAC protocols have been proposed.
+To overcome these issues, various kinds of MAC protocol have been proposed.

 The standard WBAN employs star topology and single channel MAC protocol based on contention.
 This protocol may lead energy inefficiency and high data latency because many nodes want to concurrently send data to sink node on only one channel with one radio transceiver.
-To solve these problems, contentionfree based MAC protocols using single-radio single-channel TDMA and multi-radio multi-channel TDMA have been proposed recently.
+To solve these problems, contention-free based MAC protocols using single-radio single-channel TDMA and multi-radio multi-channel TDMA have been proposed recently.
 Specifically, a number of multi-channel TDMA based MAC protocols have been proposed in WSN(Wireless Sensor Network) area such as COM-MAC [3], T-MALOHA [4], and E2RMAC [5], etc. Most of these protocols are supposed that the sink node which is equipped with multiple radio transceivers, so that they can receive or send data concurrently on multiple channels.
-Therefore, it can guarantee communication efficiency.
-However, these protocols cannot be implemented on current offthe-shelf sensor modules because they have a single-radio transceiver.
+Therefore, it can guarantee efficiency of communication.
+However, these protocols cannot be implemented on current off-the-shelf sensor modules because they have a single-radio transceiver.
 On the other hand, single-radio multi-channel TDMA MAC protocols based on inventive topology and algorithm are feasible on off-the-shelf sensor modules that all of sensor nodes(include sink node) are equipped with single-radio [6-8].
 Unfortunately, however, it cannot guarantee energy efficiency.
 Almost of these protocols use tree-topology and thus they perform data aggregation process which means that parent node aggregates data from child nodes.
 It makes data duplication which may increase the total data size.

-In this paper, we design and implement a single-radio multichannel TDMA MAC protocol which can solve the above problems in terms of data latency, energy efficiency, and reliability.
+In this paper, we design and implement a single-radio multi-channel TDMA MAC protocol which can solve the above problems in terms of data latency, energy efficiency, and reliability.
 We employ a mixture of star and mesh topology which can improve energy efficiency by reducing data redundancy and reduce data latency through the proposed multi-channel algorithm.
-Finally, we implement the proposed single-radio multi-channel MAC protocol based on star plus mesh topology in real sensor modules which are ZigbeX-I and ZigbeeX-II.
-We validate performance of our proposed algorithm through extensive experiments.
+Finally, we implement the proposed protocol in real sensor modules which are ZigbeX-I and ZigbeeX-II and validate performance through empirical experiments.
 The performance is compared with HyMAC [9], and MuChMAC [10] which are single-radio multi-channel protocols.

 The rest of the paper is organized as follows.
 Section 2 reviews the most relevant related works, and Section 3 proposes our single-radio multi-channel MAC protocol based on star plus mesh topology and explains the detailed operation.
-In Section 4, we show the performance evaluation from our prototype implementations.
+In Section 4, we show the performance evaluation chapter 1.
+Introduction from our prototype implementations.
 Finally, we conclude the paper in Section 5.